-IV.8 LED Power Balance of SF-CIHT Cell Having Photovoltaic Conversion
+IV.7 LED Power Balance of SF-CIHT Cell Having Photovoltaic Conversion

-The detonations of solid fuel 80 mg Ti + 30 mg H2O produced brilliant flashes of light with white color consistent with the measured blackbody temperature being the same as the Sun, 5500-6000 K (Sec.
+The detonations of solid fuel 100 mg Ti + 30 mg H2O produced brilliant flashes of light with white color consistent with the measured blackbody temperature being the same as the Sun, 5500-6000 K (Sec.
 IV.2).
-The series of sequential detonations of the Ti + H2O pellets at 1 Hz maintained the LED array at essentially continuous operation at full light output.
-Consider the balance of the energy released by the solid-fuel-pellet detonations and the energy collected by the three solar panels.
-On average per fuel pellet, the LEDs output about 60 W for about 1 s even though the blast even was much shorter, 500 μs (Sec.
+The series of sequential detonations of the $Ti + H_2O$ pellets at 1 Hz maintained the LED array at essentially continuous operation at full light output.
+Consider the balance of the energy released by the solid-fuel-pellet detonations and the energy colleted by the three solar panels.
+On average per fuel pellet, the LEDs output about 60 W for about 1 s even though the blast even was much shorter, 500 $\mu s$ (Sec.
 IV.2).
 The polycrystalline photovoltaic material had a response time and maximum power that was not well suited for a megawatt short burst.
 But, due to some capacitance, the solar cells served as a load leveler of the about 60 J energy over the 1 s time interval per pellet detonation.
-The reflection of the light at the Lexan was determined to be about 40% with a corresponding transmission of 60%, and the polycrystalline cells were rated to have a maximal efficiency of 12% at converting 5800 K light into electricity.
-Thus, the effective efficiency was about 7.2%.
-Not including the light lost from the back side, top, and bottom of the plasma, correcting the 60 J for the 7.2% efficiency corresponds to 833 J. This energy matches the measured calorimetric energy balance reported previously [7] as well as the optical power balance given in Sec.
-IV.5 wherein corresponding optical power incident on the solar panel over the 500 μs ignition event was 1.67 MW (833) J/500 $\mu$ s).
-The typical energy to cause detonation was about 60 J for these DSC pellets that required melting followed by detonation.
-The corresponding energy gain was about 14X.
+The reflection of the light at the Lexan was determined to be about 40% with a corresponding transmission of 60%, and the polycrystalline cells were rated to have a maximal efficiency of 17% at converting 5800 K light into electricity.
+Thus, the effective efficiency was about 10%.
+Not including the light lost from the back side, top, and bottom of the plasma, correcting the 60 J for the 10% efficiency corresponds to 600 J. This energy matches the measured calorimetric energy balance reported previously [7] as well as the optical power balance given in Sec.
+IV.5 wherein corresponding optical power incident on the solar panel over the 500 $\mu s$ ignition event was 1.2 MW (600 J/500 $\mu s$ ).
+The typical energy to cause detonation was between 5 J for powder fuel and 300 J for these DSC pellets wherein the latter required melting followed by detonation.
+The corresponding energy gain was in the range of 240X to 4X.
 Twenty-five year warranty, triple junction concentrator photovoltaics (PV) at high power irradiation have achieved 50% conversion efficiency at over 1 MW/m, and new generation PV cells are being developed with 10 times this intensity capability.
 Commercial viability is demonstrated by these results.